 Improve your home's efficiency

-The scheme is open to homeowners and private tenants in rented accommodation, with a low annual income, and where
+The scheme is open to homeowners and private tenants who:

 Energy Saving Trust